AHWWebImage_ParentPage_WhatWeDo.jpg

 Project Description Narrative:

-According to the National Alliance on Mental Illness, approximately 1 in 5 U.S. adults experience mental illness each year, with suicide being the second leading cause of death in people aged 10-34.
+According to the National Alliance on Mental Illness, approximately one in five U.S. adults experience mental illness each year, with suicide being the second leading cause of death in people aged 10-34.
 Wisconsin’s suicide rate has trended higher than the national average for suicide, increasing by 40% from 2000 to 2017 and ranking higher than all of its neighboring states’ rates in the Midwest.

 While having a depressed mood was associated with at least 57% of suicide deaths in Wisconsin, at least half of cases also had a reported mental health issue (not limited to major depressive disorder) and/or had a history of treatment for mental health or substance use.
 Despite these alarming statistics, many current and future healthcare workers feel unprepared to assist individuals experiencing mental health crises.